jaredlang/autogen-agents/6a.mental-consular/observation.md

 # Observations on 6a.mental-consular

+This app is based on the sequential chat in <https://microsoft.github.io/autogen/0.2/docs/notebooks/agentchat_memory_using_mem0>.

 ## A different Use Case

 Technically this example is almost identical to 6.customer-service.
 But this is a different use case.
 Customer Service is more fact search, which requires a quick and accurate response.
 6a.mental-consular requires a gentle and compassionate conversation.
 It needs more language skills and a broad knowledge in general.